JAYDEEPUPADHYAYA/GMAIL-SCRAPING-using-R/README.md

-# GMAIL WEB-SCRAPING USING R
+# GMAIL SCRAPING USING R

 ## **TOOLS / LIBRARIES**-
 1)Programming Language used for **WEB SCRAPING** is **R**.